 He is 30 now and still insists that santa is real and he has been a good boy when Christmas comes around.
 I still try to give my children “santa” presents when I can afford it but santa usually only gives them lollies, socks and undies now.

 The next test of my resolve came when he was about two.
 I never toilet trained my children.
 I didn’t know I was supposed to.
 I simply allowed them to follow me into the toilet when I went.
 They saw me use the toilet and they copied me as soon as they were able to climb onto it.
 When I saw my infant son perching on the edge of the toilet, at risk of falling in, I bought a potty.
 He refused to use it so I bought a childs toilet seat insert and a footstool.
-(My daughter had those from the start so she became toilet trained even sooner than him.)

 One day my son, who had never taken any notice until then, took notice of the fact that I removed a tampon and put a clean one in.
 He wanted to know what the tampon was and what I was doing with it.